 Self-actualization plays an important role in a healthy personality.
 Maslow classified a self-actualizing individual as a person who has a healthy personality defined by continuous personal growth.

 Self-actualizers are individuals who are living creatively and fully using their potentials.
-A self-actualized person has the desire for self-fulfillment—the tendency for him to become actualized in what he is potentially.
+A self-actualized person has the desire for self-fulfillment—the tendency to become actualized in what s/he is potentially.

 Studying well-respected and acclaimed historical figures (i.e., Albert EinsteinOpens in new window and Henry David ThoreauOpens in new window, to name a few), as well as the healthiest 1% of students whom he believed to be self-actualized, Maslow identified several characteristics of self-actualizing individuals, as follows.